 Through collaboration and selective breeding the North American herd has excelled in producing top-quality fiber.
 The North American herd excels in color variety where the niche market hand spinning and specialty products made of naturally colored fibers could be marketed effectively.

-In contrast, South America specializes in uniformity of color and mainly focuses on white so that it can be sold to the textile industries and died to specific colors.
-As a alpaca farmer in North America I market is the niche of natural color.
+In contrast, South America specializes in uniformity of color and mainly focuses on white so that it can be sold to the textile industries and dyed to specific colors.
+As an alpaca farmer in North America our market is the niche of natural color.